shaksmish/JavaScript30/Day 18/readme.md

 Tally String Times with Reduce

-Using reduce, sum up the total time of any video.
+If a list of video with video length is given, sum up the total time of all the videos together.
+The key is to convert the list values from string into number type to be able to sum up the video length together.